dbudke/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 > Audience: camundabpm@camunda.com

 ## **Code Freeze**
 > 🕔  in the evening of the day before the build will take place until its end.
-If the release presentation is on Friday, the code freeze can be scheduled for Wednesday evening.
+If the release presentation is on Tuesday, the code freeze can be scheduled for Friday evening.
 > Audience: camundabpm@camunda.com

 ## **Build release**